 - For atrophic vaginitis, hot flashes, and other symptoms caused by menopause:

 - For treatment of atrophic vaginitis caused by menopause:

-- Adults—10 microgram (mcg) or one tablet inserted into the vagina once a day for 2 weeks, followed by one tablet twice weekly.
+- Adults—10 micrograms (mcg) or one insert into the vagina once a day for 2 weeks, followed by one insert twice weekly.

 - Children—Use is not recommended.